iGaming operators must do more to ensure geo compliance. Here’s how your IP address geolocation service can evolve.

 Regardless of their views on regional licensing laws, online casinos have to make sure of one thing: that users are where they say they are.

-And the first port-of-call is to use a service that monitors and filters IP addresses.
-Using in-house IP analysis or third-party solutions, they can try to guess where users are connecting from, and block those in unsupported areas.
+And the first port-of-call is to use a product that monitors and filters IP addresses.
+Using in-house IP analysis or an IP lookup tool from third-party solutions, they can try to guess where visitors are connecting from, and block those in unsupported areas.

 Unfortunately, anyone familiar with the following image will have no trouble understanding the discontentment felt by players.

-And imagine how much more frustrating it is when users fail to access their legitimate account on holiday, or when their location is determined based on where the data comes from.
-An AT&T user based in New Jersey, for instance, may have their legitimate betting account blocked if the IP appears to be from Texas.
+And imagine how much more frustrating it is when people fail to access their legitimate account on holiday, or when their location is determined based on where the data comes from.
+An AT&T customer based in New Jersey, for instance, may have their legitimate betting account blocked if the IP appears to be from Texas.

 Player Churn, User Friction and Privacy Concerns